Black Lives Matter. Societal growth happens when we replace hate and indifference to suffering with love and real justice.

 My responses to a few types of common comments:

 One, standing up for human rights, should not be political.

 Also, most things that you take for granted were contested.
-Think about the previous Civil Rights Movements, Haymarket Riots that allowed you worker’s protections.
-Women’s rights movements that ended up in bloody protests that allow your mother, sister, daughter, perhaps yourself autonomy and rights, the early history of Pride.
+Think about the previous Civil Rights Movements, Haymarket Riots that allowed you worker’s protections, woman’s rights movements that ended up in bloody protests that allow your mother, sister, daughter, perhaps yourself autonomy and rights, the early history of Pride.
 The list goes on and on, unfortunately.

 from @anarchistbitches on instagram